smogelmose/Embodied-interaction/README.md

 **Listener evaluation.** A protocol for an N=12-15 study is drafted.
 Listeners would experience the piece in two conditions (visual+audio, audio only) and rate perceived Effort and emotional correlates per passage.
 This would test whether the Effort qualities encoded by the system are received by the listener as designed.

 **Multi-text generalization.** The text-as-movement-substrate claim is bounded to kinesthetically dense prose.
-Testing the same pipeline on Beckett's *The Unnamable*, Bernhard's *Correction*, and Kleist's *Michael Kohlhaas* would establish whether the annotation method transfers across kinesthetically dense texts of different periods and styles.
+Testing the same pipeline on other works of art would establish whether the annotation method transfers across kinesthetically dense texts of different periods and styles.

 **Closing the audio/visual asymmetry.** Currently visuals respond to descriptors at runtime while audio uses Effort only at design time.
 A future version could modulate granular synthesis or live audio processing parameters (filter cutoff, grain density, spatial position) directly from the descriptor stream, making the audio modulation symmetric with the visual modulation.

 ## 11. AI Use

 The author used Anthropic Claude (LLM) for general project organization, code review, and editing of supporting documents.
-ElevenLabs (paid Creator/Pro tier, commercial rights) was used to generate the audio assets for narration, body vocalization, drones, sound effects, and the mother's voice in Passage 4.
+ElevenLabs (paid Pro tier, commercial rights) was used to generate the audio assets for narration, body vocalization, drones, and sound effects.
 Cursor (IDE) provided routine code completion.
-None of these tools were used for the close reading, BESS annotation, theoretical framing, or methodological decisions of the project.
-Full disclosure available in `AI_USE.md`.
+None of these tools were used for BESS annotation, theoretical framing, or methodological decisions of the project.

 ## 12. Conclusion